 Finalists from Orange County, San Diego and Santa Barbara competing for statewide title

-SAN DIEGO, May 18, 2015 /PRNewswire/ -- Cox Communications and The Trust for Public Land are recognizing volunteers who are creating, preserving or enhancing shared outdoor spaces.
-Finalists for California's Cox Conserves Heroes award program are being announced today, and the public is being asked to vote for the winner now through May 31.
+SAN DIEGO, May 25, 2016 /PRNewswire/ -- Cox Communications and The Trust for Public Land are recognizing volunteers who are creating, preserving or enhancing shared outdoor spaces.
+Finalists for California's Cox Conserves Heroes program were announced today, and the public is being asked to vote for the winner now through June 10.
 To vote, visit CoxConservesHeroes.com and select the California area.

-A total of $20,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent Orange County, San Diego and Santa Barbara and compete for the overall recognition of California's Cox Conserves Hero.
+A total of $20,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent Orange County, San Diego and Santa Barbara and compete for California's Cox Conserves Hero title.